quantscious/finmlkit/README.md

 See the [examples directory](https://github.com/quantscious/finmlkit/tree/main/examples) to learn about the practical usage of the library.
 How to process trades data and build bars, features, and labels for machine learning models.

 Build your **own crypto database** ready to used by **FinMLKit** with the `binance2h5.py` script.
 This downloads raw trades data from Binance in monthly chunks and processes it into HDF5 format compatible with **FinMLKit**.
-You can fin this in the `scripts` directory.
+You can find this in the `scripts` directory.
 Example usage:
 ```bash
 python scripts/binance2h5.py \
   --market spot \